• About

 Beyond navigation, merchants needed more robust content management tools.
 I collaborated with product and design teams across platform, inventory, reporting, employees, and customer management to audit and scale our content model—ensuring it supported location management while integrating with parallel initiatives that were expanding our services (e.g., adding appointments for new merchant verticals such as Health and Wellness).

-This project highlights how I led cross-functional design efforts, working closely with engineering architects and content designers to develop scalable content structures that accommodated both new services and location management complexities.
+I approach platform design with a systems mindset, working horizontally across product verticals to align teams, maintain architectural cohesion, and deliver a unified user experience.
+This project highlights how I led cross-functional design efforts, working closely with engineering architects and content designers to develop scalable content structures that accommodated both emerging services and solved existing location management complexities.

 Before, objects like Items and Employees were flat and unrelatable.
 I helped design new relational object classes that extended our platform to support merchants in new business verticals beyond our core of Restaurants, like Retail and Services.
 In this case, we were adding Appointments and Services for the first time.
 I helped to reconcile new content design patterns across our platform.